Prepare WordPress Website for Google Page Experience

 - User experience comprises everything: Speed, user interface, page copy, page pictures/images/videos, and the call to actions

-So in essence, Google page experience is all about making relevant changes to your website so that it can rank higher, faster, and attract more visitors.
+So in essence, the Google page experience is all about making relevant changes to your website so that it can rank higher, faster, and attract more visitors.

 All About Google Page Experience 2021 Update